 Regardless of whether the Judge is presiding, while at the courthouse or engaged in any court proceeding, whether in-person or remotely (including during meetings of creditors under section 341 of the Bankruptcy Code), counsel and other persons should conduct themselves professionally, with appropriate respect for the Court, members of the Clerk’s Office, trustees, counsel to the United States Trustee, courthouse staff, opposing counsel, litigants, and witnesses.
 The Court’s Guidelines for Courtroom Decorum, which are posted on the Court’s website, will be strictly enforced.

 Mobile phones may not be used to make phone calls in the courtroom at any time when court is in session.
 Court is in session at any time the proceedings are being recorded even if the Judge is not presiding.

 Personal conversations are to be conducted outside the courtroom when court is in session.
-Mobile phones and any other device that makes noise must be turned off, or placed in vibrate mode, while court is in session.
+Mobile phones and any other device that makes noise must be turned off, or placed in silent mode, while court is in session.

 The Local Rules, Administrative Orders, and Local Forms are posted on the Court’s website.
 All counsel and pro se parties appearing before the Court shall be familiar with these documents as updated and amended from time to time.

 If you are an individual appearing without a lawyer (pro se), you should review the Court’s Pro Se web page.
 Pro se parties must comply with the Bankruptcy Code, the Bankruptcy Rules, the Federal Rules of Evidence, and the Local Rules, Administrative Orders, and Local Forms of this Court.
 Copies of the Local Rules are available on the Court’s website.